Annette Weber: Life

 In 2018, Weber published her first novel, titled Eurythmie der Gewalt ("Eurythmy of violence").
 The plot is based in present times and combines political and pop cultural themes from Germany, Eastern Africa and California.
 It features the Russian occultist Madame Blavatsky and the Anthroposophical Society as well as white and Black secret societies, Charles Manson, Rap, the West German far-left militant organization Red Army Faction (RAF), al-Shabaab, female Nazi-aircraft pilots during the Second World War and the South Sudanese Civil War.
 Literary critics praised both the depth of autobiographical elements and the freshness of the German language.From 2019 until 2021, Weber was also a senior advisor at the Centre for Humanitarian Dialogue, which is headquartered in Geneva.
 In 2020, she became a team member for the United Nations' Independent Assessment on International Support for Security of Somalia.

 On 21 June 2021, the Foreign Affairs Council (FAC) of the Council of the European Union adopted during its session in Luxembourg the decision to appoint Weber in the context of the Common Foreign and Security Policy of the European Union to succeed Alexander Rondos and serve from 1 July as EU Special Representative for the Horn of Africa.
 The FAC defines the region as consisting of Djibouti, Eritrea, Ethiopia, Kenya, Somalia, South Sudan, Sudan and Uganda.
-It also mandates Weber to reach out to neighbouring countries of the Red Sea, the Nile Basin, the Arabian peninsula and North Africa.
+It also mandates Weber to reach out to neighbouring countries of the Red Sea, the Nile Basin, the Arabian Peninsula and North Africa.
 The residence of the office is Nairobi.
 Weber's mandate runs until 31 August 2022, but may be extended beyond that date.
-Article 2 (3) of the decision stipulates as the general objectives»to support peace and security, democracy, human rights, rule of law, gender equality, humanitarian principles and International Humanitarian Law (IHL), sustainable development, economic growth, climate action and regional cooperation.«Amongst the specific goals is a negotiated solution on the Grand Ethiopian Renaissance Dam (GERD).
+Article 2 (3) of the decision stipulates as the general objectives»to support peace and security, democracy, human rights, rule of law, gender equality, humanitarian principles and International humanitarian law (IHL), sustainable development, economic growth, climate action and regional cooperation.«Among the specific goals is a negotiated solution on the Grand Ethiopian Renaissance Dam (GERD).